-Game Time Hoops (8-9 yrs. & 10-11 12-15 yrs): Game Time Hoops- Is a 3 month long program.
+Game Time Hoops (8-9 yrs. & 10-11 12-15 yrs): Game Time Hoops- Is a 3-month long program.
 There is practice on Mon and Thurs. evenings for 2 hours, which include homework help/supplemental work time to enhance child’s performance in school.

 Appropriate for kids who have some experience with the game of basketball, and would benefit from a league that plays games as well as holds instructional practices.
 There is a player evaluation held by the coaches to determine teams.
 This league runs on Saturdays for 3 months, and everyone makes a team.
 At the conclusion of the league, all participants receive a medal, and the champions receive trophies.

-Leadership programs to teach youth about the importance of their skills in choice making, public speaking, financial responsibility, community partnerships, college prep, and appropriate media communications.
+The Leaders Club teaches youth about the importance of their skills in choice making, public speaking, financial responsibility, community partnerships, college prep, and appropriate media communications.

 Youth & Teen Wellness Center

-YMCA Camp Mataucha and YMCA Camp Oakasha
+YMCA Camp Mataucha & YMCA Camp Oakasha

 YMCA Camp Mataucha

-Because inspiring friends and new adventures make lasting memories
+Because inspiring friends and new adventures make lasting memories!

-For further info about YMCA Camp Mataucha contact: MIKE TEDESCO »
+For further info about YMCA Camp Mataucha contact: Mike Tedesco »

 YMCA Camp Oakasha